Jack Dragna

 The misconception that Jack Dragna and Ben Siegel were rivals has largely been popularized by the Mickey Cohen autobiography, In My Own Words (1975).
 But Mickey had been lying to readers since at least 1949; that's the year he regurgitated his life story to reporters of the LA Daily.
 But as the feds have less-than-delicately noted in Mickey’s federal files, the ruse he sold reporters fails to align with his arrest record.
 Agents portray him as a “braggart” who—in order to bolster his “reputation as a tough”—often took credit for crimes he didn’t commit.
 This included murder!

-Despite Mickey Cohen’s contentions and what has since become popular belief, Jack Dragna and Ben Siegel actually worked together.
-This partnership centered on the racing wire.
-The industry catered to the large number of bookmakers taking off-track bets throughout the country.
-Without the wire, a bookie couldn’t effectively operate.
+Despite Mickey Cohen’s contentions and what has since become popular belief, Jack Dragna and Ben Siegel amicably worked together.
+Their partnership centered on the racing wire.
+This industry catered to the large number of bookmakers taking off-track bets throughout the country.
+Without the wire, a bookie couldn’t operate effectively.
 When Dragna and Siegel finally realized they couldn't muscle a cut of the nation's dominant provider (Continental), they collaborated with a variety of other syndicate and mafia members throughout the country to establish a competing service known as Trans-American (TA).
-Dragna and Siegel led the efforts out West and each owned their own subsidiary of the parent company.
+Dragna and Siegel led the efforts out West, with each owning their own subsidiary of the parent company.
 In California, Jack Dragna incorporated West Coast News and Globe Distribution.
 Like his Chicago counterparts, he printed a scratch sheet called the Blue Sheet.
-In Las Vegas, where gambling was legal, Ben Siegel and Moe Sedway put together another subsidiary--the Golden Nugget News.
-Each received its track information from Trans-American.
-But Dragna's organization did far more, providing spotters to take in the real time race results from the tracks throughout Southern California.
-The horses weren't running in Southern Nevada.
+In Las Vegas, where gambling was legal, Ben Siegel and Moe Sedway put together their own brand of TA--the Golden Nugget News.
+Each subsidiary received its track information from Trans-American, but Dragna's organization did far more.
+It employed spotters to take in the real time race results from the tracks throughout Southern California.
+The horses weren't exactly running in Southern Nevada.

 Mickey Cohen’s role during this syndicated endeavor can be summed up as the help.
-He wasn't a partner.
+He was far from an equal, let alone a partner.
 In fact, his end wasn't much more complex than mere muscle.
-Cohen and others like Joe Sica, Allen Smily, and Frank Bompensiero were tasked with persuading bookies to leave Continental and subscribe to the new service.
-But in an attempt to boost his own worth and level of involvement, Mickey Cohen sold a rivalry.
+Cohen and others like Joe Sica, Allen Smiley, and Frank Bompensiero were tasked with persuading bookies to leave Continental and subscribe to the new service.
+Despite this fact, in an attempt to boost his own worth and level of involvement, Mickey Cohen sold a rivalry.
 And naturally, he posed himself as a much larger player.
 “Benny Siegel’s knocking over Continental was kind of a slap in the face to Dragna and [Johnny] Roselli who thought they were running the West Coast.”
 Contrary to Mickey's contention, is the word of Continental employee George Redston.

 Under oath, Redston explained that prior to the assault on his boss Russell Brophy, Jack Dragna personally met with Brophy “and explained that he wanted Mickey Cohen and Joe Sica to distribute Continental’s racing sheets."
-And he also revealed, that at a later juncture Jack Dragna and Ben Siegel came in together to speak with Brophy.
-Mickey Cohen conveniently left these (and other) details out of his autobiography.
-In truth, Jack Dragna was very well liked and respected by his peers and the Siegel family were guests in the Dragna family home on multiple occasions.
+And he also revealed that at a later juncture Jack Dragna and Ben Siegel came in together to speak with Brophy about the matter.
+Mickey Cohen conveniently left these (and other) pertinent details out of his autobiography.
+In truth, Jack Dragna was very well liked and respected by his peers and subordinates and the Siegel family were actually guests in the Dragna family home on multiple occasions.
 Even Cohen admitted, "Dragna was very powerful and well respected," and stated he had a deep respect for Jack Dragna and his family.

 Following Ben Siegel’s murder in the summer of 1947, Mickey Cohen grew ambitious.
 For many, his loud and public antics had become too much and a number of attempts on his life followed.
 Authors and journalists pitched it as a “war” for control of the city’s bookmakers, referring to it as “The Battle of the Sunset Strip.”
 Countering the description, enemies trade blows in battle . . . and in this instance, the bullets only flew in one direction.
-Although Mickey Cohen survived a number of assassination attempts, nearly everyone who ran with him was murdered.
-And those who didn't abandoned him for the Italians.
-Not one "made man" received a scratch.
-Turns out cash was the real motivation.
+Although Mickey Cohen survived a number of assassination attempts, nearly everyone who ran with him was murdered--though some opted instead to abandon Mickey for the Italians.
+In the end, not one "made man" received a single scratch.
+It turns out cash was the real motivation.
 With Mickey out of the way, the Italians stood to take in far more in protection money.

-Mickey Cohen’s run of the rackets in Los Angeles was about at an end anyway.
-Convicted of tax evasion in the summer of 1951, he spent the next 4 years in prison.
-His old bookmaking and union interests fell to Jack Dragna.
+Mickey Cohen’s run of the rackets in Los Angeles was about to end anyway.
+After being convicted of tax evasion in the summer of 1951, he spent four years in prison.
+Mickey's bookmaking and union interests fell to Jack Dragna.
 If you could call it a war, then Dragna was certainly the victor.

 In 1950, Senator Estes Kefauver sought to spotlight the American gangster problem.
-During a series of proceedings held throughout the country (and some of them even televised), a crime committee alleged that Continental Press head James Ragen, Sr. called Jack Dragna the “Al Capone of Los Angeles” . . . with his dying breath!
+During a series of proceedings held throughout the country (and some of them were even televised), the crime committee alleged that Continental Press head James Ragen, Sr. called Jack Dragna the “Al Capone of Los Angeles” . . . with his dying breath!
 The claim seems highly unlikely considering gunmen shot the racing wire mogul down in Chicago years earlier in 1946.
 True or not, the new handle stuck.
-And the committee called Dragna a few other things as well--the “Mafia Boss” of the “Pacific Coast” and the “Kingpin of the Southern California Bookie Syndicate.”
+And the committee bestowed a few others on Dragna as well, calling him the “Mafia Boss” of the “Pacific Coast” and the “Kingpin of the Southern California Bookie Syndicate.”

 The loss of his wife, Frances, to cancer in 1953, along with his own failing health made life exceptionally difficult for Jack Dragna.
 His lifestyle and gambling operations also suffered, hampered again and again by excessive deportation efforts and an aggressive campaign of harassment led by the L.A.
 Gangster Squad's replacement--Captain Lynn White’s Intelligence Division.
 Obstacles such as this kept Jack Dragna from getting better-established in Nevada.
 Although he and his brother Tom owned various properties in Las Vegas and even built a ranch on the outskirts of the city, continued rousts and an order restricting him to L.A.
 County, kept the plan to expand in Nevada from seeing fruition.
 Despite the hurdles, the Dragnas put together a “juice” arrangement with the Sheriff’s Department which proved beneficial.
 Also, the federal files reveal the Dragnas received a piece of the action from casino operator Benny Binion, and a wire-tapped telephone conversation strongly suggests Jack Dragna and his associate Allen Smiley had an interest in the Desert Inn with Frank Milano and his Cleveland partners.

 Jack Dragna succumbed to a heart attack on February 23, 1956, and passed in bed while a guest at Hollywood’s Saharan Hotel.
 An abrupt decline of the L.A.
 Brugad set in immediately after the loss of their longtime leader.
 The bosses that followed weren't able to keep things together and never commanded the respect of their counterparts or other family heads.
-A new legacy for the family in L.A. sprouted.
-And oddly, reporters and crime writers began to throw this new reputation over the older regime.
+As a result, a new legacy for the family in L.A. sprouted.
+And oddly, years later reporters and crime writers began to throw this new reputation over the older regime.
 Rumor began to spread that eastern gangsters looked down on Jack Dragna and referred to his organization as the “Mickey Mouse Mafia.”
 But the timeline says different.

 Although it was 1979 when Chicago newsmen printed a comment about the SoCal family that officers picked up from a listening device, the phrase "Mickey Mouse Mafia" didn't gain momentum until L.A.
 Police Chief Daryl Gates uttered it to the press in late 1984.
 He made the comment following the wrap up of Operation Lightweight--a crackdown on the local mafia's recent activities.
 But Gates wasn't talking about the older regime led by Jack Dragna.
 He was referring to the Organization under its current leader, Peter J. Milano.
 Around the same time Chief Gates’ words went “viral,” criminal families throughout the country felt a similar sting.
 Mafiosi everywhere were suffering busts at the hands of turncoats.
 Making matters more difficult for the mafia, law enforcement agencies had grown wise to their tactics.
 Naturally, newsmen took their swings.
 Journalists pointed out that "in Cleveland and Denver, where Mafia gangs once flourished, FBI officials say each city is left with a lone mobster who was made."
 And they even labeled the Bruno-Scarfo group in Philly the Geritol Gang!
 Clearly California wasn't the only ship sinking.

-Several factors press the fact that the title "Mickey Mouse Mafia" never fell on Jack Dragna and the early regime.
-Mickey Cohen's 1975 autobiography doesn't use the phrase.
-Not even once.
-Ovid Demaris's bestselling Last Mafioso doesn't use it either, and the book was written after countless hours of interviews with former Dragna caporegime Jimmy Fratianno.
-The true crime title saw print in January of 1980.
+Several factors prove the title "Mickey Mouse Mafia" never fell on Jack Dragna and the early regime.
+Mickey Cohen's 1975 autobiography doesn't use the phrase once.
+Nor does Ovid Demaris's 1980 bestseller Last Mafioso and Demaris spent countless hours interviewing former Dragna caporegime Jimmy Fratianno.
 And the belittling moniker fails to appear in any of the federal files.
-Despite these truths, mysteriously, by the close of the 1980's, "Mickey Mouse" was being used excessively to refer to the early days.
-Around this time, crime writers began to take jabs at Jack Dragna too, calling him weak, inept, and the best of a poor lot.
-A couple years later a film jumped on board.
+Despite these truths, by the close of the 1980's, "Mickey Mouse" was being used excessively to refer to the early regime.
+Around this same time, crime writers began to taking jabs at Jack Dragna too, calling him weak, inept, and the best of a poor lot.
+And a couple years later a film followed suit.
 The highly fictional (and disrespectful) movie Bugsy hit theaters in 1991, right when the world wide web went live.
 Things really snowballed then.
 Equally damaging on the big screen was the later flop, Gangster Squad (2013), a highly fictionalized picture of Los Angeles which elevates Mickey Cohen to the status of king.
-Even more ridiculously, the film assassinates Jack Dragna in his own house.
+Even more ridiculously, the film assassinates Jack Dragna in his own home.
 These and similar depictions have painted an incorrect backward view of personal and business relationships.
 Unfortunately, thus far in the L.A. story, the Italians of Los Angeles have only ever been cast as the antagonists.
 Following the Hollywood formula, this slates them as fools or villains.
 Perhaps it’s time to take a deeper look at the past.

 In 1987, smack in the middle of the media rise of the “Mickey Mouse Mafia” hype, the Los Angeles Times gave its own assessment of the city’s longest reigning leader, naming Jack Dragna “the only classic Godfather the city has ever known.”